 Information about Bar Admission Requirements

-Information For Students Interested in Taking the New York State Bar Exam: For students commencing study after August 1, 2016, who plan to apply for admission to the New York State Bar, please review information about the Skills Competency and Professional Values Bar Admission Requirement.
+Information For Students Interested in Taking the New York State Bar Exam: For students commencing study after August 1, 2016, who plan to apply for admission to the New York State Bar, please review information about the Skills Competency and Professional Values Bar Admission Requirement as well as the Charleston School of Law’s requirements for certification under this rule.